 Prepare Your Children for Generational Wealth

-Now that the budget has been reviewed, you may have additional funds available.
-It may be helpful to discuss your financial goals with your child so that they understand that this is not “leftover money.”
-This can also be a method of instilling goal setting into your child’s life.
+You may have additional funds available now that the budget has been reviewed.
+It may be helpful to discuss your financial goals with your child so that they understand that this is not "leftover money."
+This can also be a method of instilling goal-setting into your child's life.
 Setting goals around money sets a sense of purpose for saving and earning money.
 Saving to save may not have the same value as saving for a purpose.

 Creating a dialogue around money lets your children know that discussing money is okay and encourages meaningful family conversations.
-You can ask your child if they have any questions about money to continue the conversation.
-If you don’t have the answer to their questions, you can let them know that.
-It can be a learning moment for everyone and enable you to improve the way you manage your family’s finances.
+You can ask your child if they have any money-related questions to continue the conversation.
+If you don't have the answer to their questions, you can let them know that.
+It can be a learning moment for everyone and enable you to improve how you manage your family's finances.

-Teaching your children today can set the foundation for the financial decisions they will make throughout their lifetime.
+Teaching your children today can set the foundation for their financial decisions throughout their lifetime.